ECCO-GROUP/ECCO-Dataset-Production/README.md

 # ECCO Dataset Production

-Tools and utilities, per the initial release, "to turn raw model output into glorious self-describing granules for widespread distribution".
+Tools and utilities, as stated in the initial release, "to turn raw model output into glorious self-describing granules for widespread distribution".

 Original release by Duncan Bark, in collaboration with Ian Fenty,